 10,000 Steps is more than a program delivering behaviour change, it is a whole of community movement that aligns with many Queensland Government priorities, that promotes physical activity and improves the health of Queenslanders.

-- HHS’s include 10,000 Steps in their large scale coordinated health promotion campaigns (e.g., CQHHS '10,000 Lives’ and Mackay’s ‘Inspire Your Tribe’ campaigns have embedded 10,000 Steps as a main physical activity component).
+- Queensland Hospital and Health Services’s include 10,000 Steps in their large scale coordinated health promotion campaigns (e.g., CQHHS '10,000 Lives’and Mackay’s ‘Inspire Your Tribe’campaigns have embedded 10,000 Steps as a main physical activity component).

 - Increased collaboration with other health funded programs (e.g., 10,000 Steps is now a key referral program for those not eligible to enter the My health for life program).

-- Involvement in the development of the new Queensland Walking Strategy and the Queensland 10-year Sport and Rec Plan, as well as being highlighted as a case study by Heart Foundation’s Healthy Active By Design and included as a program recommended in the Work health and wellbeing toolkit
+- Involvement in the development of the new Queensland Walking Strategy and the Activate!
+Queensland 10-year Sport and Rec Plan, as well as being highlighted as a case study by Heart Foundation’s Healthy Active By Design and included as a program recommended in the Workplace Health and Safety's Queensland's Work health and wellbeing toolkit.

 "Working with the 10,000 Steps team has provided opportunities for cross collaboration and promotion of both our services for the benefit of workplaces and workers.
 10,000 Steps resources are promoted in the Work health and wellbeing toolkit and to our stakeholders on an ongoing basis at presentations and workshops.
 The opportunity to include the Work health and wellbeing toolkit in the Active Workplaces Guide is appreciated.
 The Active Workplaces Guide is an excellent resource for workplaces, giving them the rationale and step by step process for promoting physical activity and other chronic disease risk factors in the workplace as well as promoting other services that meet the objective of getting workers to move more."